Tmitchy/Web-Application-Security-Assessment/README.md

 To detect command injection attempts, I followed a structured analysis process on an access log:

 1 - Inspected inputs for command patterns:<br>
-I reviewed request parameters for OS command indicators such as ;, &&, |, and keywords like whoami, ls, dir, or cat, which are often used to chain or execute system commands.
+I reviewed request parameters for OS command indicators such as;, &&, |, and keywords like whoami, ls, dir, or cat, which are often used to chain or execute system commands.

 2 - Checked for encoded payloads:<br>
 I analyzed encoded inputs (e.g., %3B, %26%26) to detect obfuscated command injection attempts.